Rhodanthe anthemoides (Sieber ex Spreng.) Paul G.Wilson

 Rhodanthe anthemoides is widespread in eastern Australia and Tasmania.
 It grows chiefly in montane rocky areas, preferring sandy soils.
 Depending on locality, rose-pink buds will form during winter and stay dormant, opening in early spring to summer.
 Its most active time for growth and bud formation is winter and therefore it can brighten up a garden at this time of year when other plants may be less productive.
 For ideal growth and flowering, plants should be placed on the eastern side of the garden so that morning sun is received.

 In order to maintain a leafy form and encourage onset of second flowering trim the plant after the first flowers have withered.
 At this time it is also ideal to fertilise with sulphate or potash, increasing the chances of new flowers being formed.
 Fertiliser may also be applied in autumn as this is when most active plant growth takes place.
 Watering should ideally occur every three days to prevent dieback, and may need to be increased in very dry or hot weather.

 Propagation is simple with new stock being easily grown from cuttings.
-Simply cut a 5 to 10cm frond, strip the bottom 3cm of its leaves, dip it in a suitable rooting hormone to encourage root formation and place in water, ensuring that no leaves are submerged.
-Cuttings should then be stood where they receive light and water changed daily.
-Roots will then form usually between 3-12 weeks time.
-Once formed, cuttings may then be carefully placed in soil.
+Simply cut a 5 to 10 cm piece, strip the bottom 3 cm of its leaves, dip it in a suitable rooting hormone to encourage root formation and place in water, ensuring that no leaves are submerged.
+Cuttings should then be stood where they receive light and the water changed daily.
+Roots will then form usually in 3–12 weeks time and cuttings may then be carefully placed in soil.